IanG/dotnet-ef-code-vs-db-first-example/README.md

 In the `Common` project we already have `Common/Data/CodeFirst/CodeFirstDbContext.cs` and in `Common/Data/CodeFirst/Entitles` we have a pre-built set of Entity classes.

-Examine the classes and you will see they have benn annotated to guide EF regarding things like:
+Examine the classes and you will see they have been annotated to guide EF regarding things like:

 - Column naming and ordering
 - Datatypes